 I don't need to connect to an active directory or windows AzureAD or perform any tasks that require Distributed com like

-Happen to succeed? its a check box lol not an intensive system modification. :D If your in dire need of it turn it back on.
+Happen to succeed? its a check box lol not an intensive system modification.

 A bit like a light switch sir, if it's too scary with it off, turn it back on.